jerik/socket-io-on-docker/README.md

 log message: ``user is disconnected`` in your console.

 ## 3. Emmitting events
-Adapt the index.html and server.js to the changes on the guide
+Adapt the index.html and server.js to the changes on the guide.

 ```bash
 vim server.js index.html